-If you are running micro-services these days there is a high probability that you're running it on a cloud provider like AWS, GCP, MS Azure etc. The services of these cloud providers are powered by data centres, which typically comprise tens to thousands of interconnected servers and consumes a substantial amount of electrical energy.
-It is estimated that data centres will use anywhere between 3% and 13% of global electricity by the year 2030 and henceforth will be responsible for a similar share of carbon emission.
+If you are running micro-services these days there is a high probability that you're running it on a cloud provider like AWS, GCP, MS Azure, etc. The services of these cloud providers are powered by data centers, which typically comprise tens to thousands of interconnected servers and consume a substantial amount of electrical energy.
+It is estimated that data centers will use anywhere between 3% and 13% of global electricity by the year 2030 and henceforth will be responsible for a similar share of carbon emissions.
 This post will step through an example with a case study of how to use Kubernetes to minimize the amount of carbon in the atmosphere that your Organization's infrastructure is responsible for.

 What exactly is Carbon Footprint?
 It is the total amount of greenhouse gases (carbon dioxide, methane, etc) released into the atmosphere due to human interventions.
 Sounds familiar, isn’t it?
 We all have read about the different ways greenhouse gases get released into the atmosphere and the need to prevent it.

 But why are we talking about it in a technical blog?
 And how can Kubernetes help to reduce your organization's Carbon footprint?

 In the era of technology, everything is hosted on cloud servers, which are backed by massive data centers.
 In other words, we can say data centers are the brain of the internet.
 Right from the servers to storage blocks, everything is present in these Data Centers.